 Firstly you’ll need to melt the gelatin in some warm/hot water.
 Blend all the other ingredients and then mix in the melted gelatin.
 Use while it’s still melted and warm.
 If it’s left to set, warm it up again to help with spreadability.
 Lather into dry brushed hair from roots to tips, and leave in for about 1-3 hours.
 Wash out under lukewarm water and then lightly shampoo and condition for best results.

-3. Chocolate Mousse Hair Mask
+3. Chocolate Mousse Hair Treatments

 This hair mask is ideal for brunettes or darker hair tones.
 The cocoa powder naturally brings out the rich brown tones in hair and, when mixed with avocado, will give hair an unbelievable shine.